In a Nutshell:

 Osaki OS Pro Alpina black variant with the legports slightly elevated

-In addition to that, Titan says that the Alpina has 12 different auto programs, but when you start exploring the menu, you actually find thirteen.
+In addition, Titan says that the Alpina has 12 different auto programs, but when you explore the menu, you find thirteen.
 These are:

 • General